LudicMindStudio/RoadAheadTeamVault/TRA/1.7 Archive/Writing Archive/(WIP) Plotlines & Story Progression.md

 - [ ] Add current state?

 # Context
 Get familiar with different plots of the game.
 We are focusing on different parts of the game depending on the sprint (take a look at the most recent Meeting tab page).
 All plots move at the same time at different rates (take a look at progression part).
-All should tie in with [[(WIP) Basic Gameplay Loop]]
+All should tie in with [[Basic Gameplay Loop]]

 # Plots
 ---